How "Damascus Volcano" erupted in Assad's stronghold

 "There is no going back," Colonel Qassem Saadeddine, a spokesman for the joint command of the Free Syrian Army (FSA), told Reuters after the fighting had broken out.
 "We have started the operation to liberate Damascus."

-The operation, still under way, has come closer to toppling Assad than anything else in the 16-month-old uprising against his rule.
+The operation, still under way, has come closer to toppling Assad than anything else in the 16-month uprising against his rule.
+By nightfall on Friday, six days after it began, rebels had seized control of border crossings and were battling loyalist troops on the streets of Damascus.

-By Sunday, a week after it began, his forces were pushing back, focusing their firepower on rebels in Damascus, Aleppo and the third strategic city of Deir al-Zor in the east and retaking one of five international border posts the fighters had seized.

-The concerted attack on the power base of a man whose father was known as "The Lion of Damascus" had been long in the planning, Saadeddine said.
+The attempt to seize the lair of a man whose father was known as "The Lion of Damascus" had been long in the planning, Saadeddine said.
 It involved 2,500 fighters who had infiltrated the ancient city's suburbs a week earlier, he said.

-Insurgents were specially redeployed from other parts of the country for the task, another FSA officer said separately.
+Insurgents were especially redeployed from other parts of the country for the task, another FSA officer said separately.

 The rebels struck first in the city's southern Hajar al-Aswad district, engaging in sustained battles with government troops who must have wondered what had hit them.